Want to learn Arabic?

 The problem is if you always resort to Arabizi / Franco Arabic, you’ll never improve at this.
 It’s a lazy way out and will affect you majorly later on.

-I made the mistake early on trying to just write Arabic using English letters all the time which caused delays for me later on down the track.
+I made the mistake early on trying to just write Arabic using English letters.
+This caused delays for me later on down the track.

 The alphabet’s a piece of cake as I explained here so why not take some time to learn it?

-4. I would recognize and practice the importance of acculturation and assimilation from day 1
+4. I would recognize and practice the importance of Arab acculturation and assimilation from day 1

 This is one of the most important things I’ll tell you.